D. H. Hill Jr. Library: Expansion and computerization (1971–2001)

 Library holdings reached 1 million volumes in 1981.
-On May 4, 1983, N.C.
-State became a member of the Association of Research Libraries (ARL).
+On May 4, 1983, NC State became a member of the Association of Research Libraries (ARL).
 Site preparation for the new library addition, which involved demolishing the large exterior concrete staircase leading to the library tower, began in August 1985 and ended in February 1986.
 Navarro Construction of Pittsburgh, PA, was selected as the general contractor in the summer of 1986, and they began construction that October.
 However, they abandoned the project due to financial troubles, necessitating the employment of new contractors, which delayed completion of the addition by two years.
 In 1986, the library system's online catalog, the Bibliographic Information System (BIS), became active.
 In addition to providing information on library holdings, BIS gave users access to information on holdings at the other TRLN libraries.
 The card catalogue fell out of use in 1987, and "The NCSU Libraries" became the official name of the library system.
 In August, Susan Nutter (1944–2019) became the first female director of the NCSU Libraries, succeeding I.T.
 Littleton; she became president of the ARL six years later.
 In 1989, the 100th anniversary year of the founding of NCSU Libraries, the system assumed administrative control over the University Archives.

-On October 1, 1990, the current library was completed with the addition of the 11-story (numbered B,G, 1–9) Bookstack South Tower, adding space for another 500,000 volumes.
+On October 1, 1990, the current library was completed with the addition of the 11-story (numbered B, G, 1–9) Bookstack South Tower, adding space for another 500,000 volumes.
 The Information Technologies Teaching Center (ITTC) was established that same year, initially funded by a gift from the senior class of 1990.
 In December 1991, the Library began a trial of an electronic document delivery service for university researchers.

 A new and more accessible information system which could be accessed through the Internet was introduced in 1993; along with the online catalogue, it included access to external databases and journal indexes.
 In 1994, the year the Libraries' holdings reached 2 million volumes, NCSU Libraries was selected by the ARL as one of six "Research Libraries of the Future."
 Daily van delivery between the branch libraries and D. H. Hill began the same year.
 In 1995, the Special Collections Research Center was established, and self-service circulation began at D. H. Hill.
 In 1996, the Library began the current 24-hour, five-days-a week service, formed the Digital Library Initiatives Department and with aid from a tuition increase, NCSU Libraries initiated the TRIPSaver service for patrons to expedite retrieval of items from other TRLN libraries.
 In 1997, the NCSU Libraries become a charter member of the JSTOR electronic archive of journal articles.
 In 2000, the NCSU Libraries won the first "Excellence in Academic Libraries Award," sponsored by the Association of College and Research Libraries (ACRL), in the university library category.